Last Updated on January 18, 2023

 Hiring managers that have large numbers of Associate Attorney resumes to screen often will review only the career summaries to make a decision on which candidates to invite for interviews.
 Keep your career summary concise and to the point with the most relevant information first to spark their interest immediately

 A career summary is similar to an opening statement that you would present in court and should outline essential facts about your working experience, interpersonal traits, accomplishments, and qualifications.
 The law environment is filled with legal jargon, but a legal eagle won't always review your resume.
 Ensure that the verbiage and terms used will also be understood by non-legal readers such as hiring agents and recruiters.

 The aim of your summary statement is to show off the benefit and value that you can bring to the organization as opposed to merely wanting the job.

-Three Examples of different of Associate Attorney Career Summaries:
+Examples of Career Summaries: